 You also can adjust the seat horizontal position while on the bike.
 Also you can adjust the height, although that needs to be done off the bike.
 For the price I’d have liked to see a better console and accessories as well as resistance on foot pedals and hand pedals at the same time

-It is priced about $400 more than the Velocity Exercise Dual Motion Bike (also has upper body exerciser) for that you get a more solid bike, a longer warranty, target goals and arm exercise displayed on the console and a better seat adjustment method.
-And tt does come with a better overall rating from customers.
+It is priced more than the Velocity Exercise Dual Motion Bike (also has upper body exerciser) but you seem to get a more solid bike, a longer warranty, target goals and arm exercise displayed on the console and a better seat adjustment method.
+And it does come with a better overall rating from customers.